Vyrehz/api-project/README_NEW.md

 - Removed Products and ProductOptions classes and replaced with Enumerables
 - Use Repositories in both Services

-// ToDo: add a repository layer
+## Ninth commit
+- Added error handling for both repositories
+- Allows greater visibility for any SQL errors that occur (through the use of logging)
+- Also added null argument checks for all functions with non-GUID arguments

-// add list of sql commands to read from (Enum like)
+// ToDo: add list of sql commands to read from (Enum like)
 // ensure endpoints do as expected
 // make sql calls more efficient
 // security